 What Is Burnout?

-Let’s take a look at some key signs on how you can spot burnout during this year’s International Stress Awareness Week:
+Let’s take a look at some key signs of how you can spot burnout:

-You’re not just tired.
-You’re exhausted.
-You’re chronically fatigued.
+You’re not just tired; you’re exhausted, chronically fatigued.
 If you’re walking around like a drained zombie, completely depleted, you may be headed for burnout or already there.

 Lack of clarity or focus.